cloudflare/workers-sdk/fixtures/workers-chat-demo/README.md

 deleted_classes = ["ChatRoom", "RateLimiter"]
 ```

-Then run `wrangler publish`, which will delete the Durable Objects and all data stored in them.
+Then run `wrangler deploy`, which will delete the Durable Objects and all data stored in them.
 To remove the Worker, go to [dash.cloudflare.com](dash.cloudflare.com) and navigate to Workers -> Overview -> edge-chat-demo -> Manage Service -> Delete (bottom of page)